massitaverna/ing-sw-2020-taverna-sorrentino-stagnoli/README.md

 | Model   |   97%   |
 | Controller   |   98%   |

-You can find coverage report [here]()
+You can find coverage report [here](https://github.com/massitaverna/ing-sw-2020-taverna-sorrentino-stagnoli/tree/master/deliverables/coverage).

 ## Prerequisites

-In order to use this piece of software it is required that you have **Maven** and **Java** installed.
+In order to use this piece of software it is required that you have **Maven** and **Java 14** installed.
 You can download both using the following links:

 - Maven (3.6.3): https://maven.apache.org/download.cgi
 - Java (JDK 14.0.1): https://www.oracle.com/java/technologies/javase/jdk14-archive-downloads.html

 To install Maven follow this [guide](https://maven.apache.org/install.html) on their site.

+If you have multiple Java versions installed on your computer, please check Maven refers to the correct one (JDK 14).
+Otherwise, it will not be able to compile the source files.

 ### If you are using Windows

-Our CLI version of the game uses escape sequences and in order to work properly in the windows cmd you'll have to run this command inside your terminal:
+Our CLI version of the game uses escape sequences and in order to work properly in Windows cmd you'll have to run this command inside your terminal:

 ```shell
 reg add HKEY_CURRENT_USER\Console /v VirtualTerminalLevel /t REG_DWORD /d 0x00000001 /f
 ```

+## External libraries
+Some external libraries are needed in order to run the software.
+They are already configured in the POM, so you'll just have to run Maven and let it do all the work for you.
+For this purpose, see next paragraph.
 ## How to use this software

 ### Generate the Jar

 To run this piece of software you'll need to generate a .jar file.
 After you've cloned this repository make sure you are in the main directory called **_"ing-sw-2020-taverna-sorrentino-stagnoli"_**.
 Open your terminal in this position and type the following commands (it's the same for all operating system).

-This is just a good practice to make sure it's a clean generation
+This is just a good practice to make sure it's a clean generation:

 ```maven
 mvn clean
 ```

-This is the actual command that will generate the jar file
+This is the actual command that will generate the jar file:

 ```maven
 mvn package shade:shade
 ```
+In case Maven fails during test phase, please re-run the above command and it should work.

 After the jar is created you'll need to change directory into the **_"target"_** folder.
-Simply type
+Simply type:

 ```shell
 cd target